subvertnormality/mosaic/README.md

 1. On the Norns screen, select the parameter you want to unlock.
 2. Hold the step where the param is locked and press K3.

+To clear all param trig locks from a step:

+1. Ensure you are on the trig param page on your norns device.
+2. Hold the step you want to clear all param trig locks from.
+3. Press K2.

 ##### Mask Locks

 Masks can also be locked on a per-step basis.
 To set a mask trig lock: